golanlevin/ExperimentalCapture/docs/multispectral.md

 ![UV, Vis, NIR, from Wikipedia](images/uv_vis_ir_portrait.jpg)

 In the photos below, by Nick Spiker and Nevada Weir, it's clear that depending on the imaging frequency, light skin can look dark, and vice-versa.
+The dark appearance under Short-Wave IR (SWIR) is because water just below the skin’s surface absorbs radiation in this band.

 ![Vis, NIR, SWIR, from Wikipedia, by Nick Spiker](images/multispectral/infrared_portrait_comparison.jpg)